Ffequently Asked Questions

 PACT — Psychobiological Approach to Couple Therapy My primary couples therapy framework.
 Advanced training with founder Dr. Stan Tatkin, with whom I consult regularly.
 PACT works at the level of biology, attachment, and nervous system — going well beyond communication skills to help couples build secure functioning from the ground up.

 AEDP — Accelerated Experiential Dynamic Psychotherapy A depth-oriented trauma therapy that reaches what talk therapy alone cannot.
-I also trained in Transformative Couples Therapy (TCT) — AEDP adapted specifically for couples work — directly with its developer, David Mars.

 What sets this training apart isn’t the list — it’s the integration.
 PACT and AEDP together address both the relational and the neurobiological dimensions of couples work.
 That combination is why couples who have felt stuck for years begin to move.